TheAgilityCollective/DNA/_docs/index.md

 (these principles drive almost everything at Crisp)

--   [What is Crisp](what-is-crisp.html) - the purpose of the company
+-   [What is The agility collective](what-is-theagilitycollective.html) - the purpose of the company
--   [How Crisp works](how-crisp-works.html) - summary of our model, and some driving principles.
+-   [How Crisp works](how-theagilitycollective-works.html) - summary of our model, and some driving principles.
 -   [Why this works](why-this-works.html) - why this model has served us so well

 Core structure and practices